 The surveyor does not carry out an asbestos inspection and does not act as an asbestos inspector when inspecting properties that may fall within The Control of Asbestos Regulations 2012 ('CAR 2012').
 However, the report should properly emphasise the suspected presence of asbestos containing materials if the inspection identifies that possibility.
-With flats, the surveyor assumes that there is a 'dutyholder' (as defined in CAR 2012), and that there is an asbestos register and an effective management plan in place, which does not present a significant risk to health or need any immediate payment.
-The surveyor does not consult the dutyholder.
+With flats, the surveyor assumes that there is a 'dutyholder' (as defined in the regulations), and that there is an asbestos register and an effective nanagement plan in place, which does not present a significant risk to health or nee payment.
+The surveyor does not consult the dutyholder. d any immediate